Converting T1-weighted MRI from 3T to 7T quality using deep learning: Methods

 \subsection{MRI acquisition}

-3T T1-weighted images were acquired on a Siemens Prisma scanner (Siemens Medical Solutions) with a 64-channel head coil using an MPRAGE sequence (in-plane resolution = $1\times1$ mm$^2$, slice thickness = $1$ mm, repetition time = $1900$ ms, echo time = $2.54$ ms, flip-angle = $9$\textdegree) (\cite{ref3t}).
+3T T1-weighted images were acquired on a Siemens Prisma scanner (Siemens Medical Solutions) with a 64-channel head coil using an MPRAGE sequence (in-plane resolution = $1\times1$ mm$^2$, slice thickness = $1$ mm, repetition time = $1,900$ ms, echo time = $2.54$ ms, flip-angle = $9$\textdegree) (\cite{ref3t}).
 7T images were acquired on a 7T MRI scanner (Philips Acheiva, Best, the Netherlands) at Skåne University Hospital in Lund.
-The scanner was equipped with a head coil with $32$ receive channels and two transmit channels (Nova Medical, Wilmington, MA).
-To obtain T1-weighted images, a 3D magnetization prepared-rapid gradient echo (MPRAGE) sequence (resolution = $0.7 \times 0.7 \times 0.7 \,\text{mm}^3$, TR = $8$ ms, shot duration = $2200$ ms, echo time (TE) = $2.7$ ms, flip angle = $7$\textdegree) was used.
+The scanner was equipped with a gradient head coil with $32$ receive channels and two transmit channels using single channel transmit (Nova Medical, Wilmington, MA).
+Data were acquired using standard procedure implemented at the National 7T facility of Lund University Hospital.
+To obtain T1-weighted images, a 3D magnetization prepared-rapid gradient echo (MPRAGE) sequence (resolution = $0.7 \times 0.7 \times 0.7 \,\text{mm}^3$, TR = $8$ ms, shot duration = $2,200$ ms, echo time (TE) = $2.7$ ms, flip angle = $7$\textdegree) was used.
 Examples of 3T and 7T T1-weighted MRI scans are shown in Figure~\ref{fig: ex3T 7T}.